Category: Blog

 The Hidden Costs of Rare Disease: My Journey as a Caregiver and Advocate

-Ushma Patel, Director of Patient Engagement at the Center for Innovation & Value Research, shares her personal experience navigating the economic and emotional impacts of her daughter’s rare disease.
-She highlights the often-overlooked financial burdens families face beyond direct medical costs and discusses how the Center’s Patient-Centered Economic Impacts Project seeks to address these challenges […]
+Ushma Patel, Director of Patient Engagement at the IVI, shares her personal experience navigating the economic and emotional impacts of her daughter’s rare disease.
+She highlights the often-overlooked financial burdens families face beyond direct medical costs and discusses how IVI’s Patient-Centered Economic Impacts Project seeks to address these challenges in healthcare research and decision-making.
+During…

 Interview with Mike Herman, Cancer Survivor